rmind/npf/docs/intro.md

 itself.

 NPF provides rule procedures as the main interface to implement custom extensions.
-Syntax of the configuration file supports arbitrary procedures with their parameters, as supplied by the extensions.
-An extensions consists of two parts: a dynamic module (.so file) supplementing the [npfctl(8)](http://man.netbsd.org/cgi-bin/man-cgi?npfctl+8+NetBSD-current) utility and a kernel module (.kmod file).
+The configuration syntax file supports arbitrary procedures with their parameters, as supplied by the extensions.
+An extension consists of two parts: a dynamic module (.so file) supplementing the [npfctl(8)](http://man.netbsd.org/cgi-bin/man-cgi?npfctl+8+NetBSD-current) utility and a kernel module (.kmod file).
 Kernel interfaces are available